verdaux/BookNotes/Fact Machine/Tyrants - Stalin.md

 - [ ] 1922 - Stalin named general secretary of the communist party
 - [ ] January 1924 - Lenin dies , Stalin takes charge of funeral
 - [ ] 1929 - becomes dictator, controls and censors all information
-- [ ] 1931 - famine
+- [ ] 1931 - famine in Ukraine
-- [ ] Bribes Walter Duranty (fake leg), new york times reporter in Moscow (since 1922) to sell leftist support and deflect from famine
+- [ ] Bribes Walter Duranty (fake leg), new york times reporter in Moscow (since 1922) to sell leftist support and deflect from famine.
+Wins pulitzer prize